GarbearSheer/SophieMayo/README.md

 # 3. Open command prompt
 Navigate to this folder in command prompt.
 The likely file path is C:\Users\soph\downloads\sophiemayo-master\sophiemayo-master.
-If that is the file path type: cd C:\Users\soph\downloads\sophiemayo-master
+If that is the file path type: cd C:\Users\soph\downloads\sophiemayo-master\sophiemayo-master

 # 4. Install node in Command prompt
 When in that folder type: npm install nodejs